groundedai/openplayground/src/md/intro.md

 ## Why use OpenPlayground?

 Let's say you need to carry out a repetitive task such as annotating, summarising, or extracting information from text.
-Large language models can be used to help perform these tasks, allowing us to get a huge amount more done.
+Large language models can be used to perform these tasks, allowing us to get a huge amount more done.

 However, it is still difficult to benefit from these models because of the time and expertise they require to setup and run.